elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 ### Updated

-- **Cert-manager updated to `v1.11.0`.**
+- **cert-manager updated to `v1.11.0`.**
     - The containers in pods created by cert-manager have been renamed to better reflect what they do.
 This can be breaking for automation that relies on these names being static.
     - The cert-manager Gateway API integration now uses the v1beta1 API version.
 ExperimentalGatewayAPISupport alpha feature users must upgrade to v1beta of Gateway API.

 ## v0.28.1